NCSHP: Deer in road caused Wake County church van crash that killed 2

 The wreck happened around 5:30 p.m.
-Sunday in the area of Zebulon Road and Barham Siding Road.
+Sunday in the area of Zebulon Road and Barham Siding Road near Rolesville.

 According to the North Carolina State Highway Patrol, 62-year-old Edward Barfield was driving a Dodge van belonging to First Missionary Baptist Church.